Accommodation COVID-19 FAQs

 Yes, social spaces will be open.
 Depending on the size of the space, the number of people who can use this space will be limited.
 Social distancing guidelines are in place in accommodation and sanitising stations are located in all communal areas.

-We are following UK Government advice to ensure a carefully planned, phased approach to reopening some of our sports facilities from Monday 24 August 2020.
+We are following UK Government advice to ensure as many of our sports facilities as possible can be safely opened.
 All of our sports and fitness activities have been risk assessed, and we will continue to review and update risk assessments and procedures to follow health and safety best practice and UK Government guidelines.
 See the Sport and Recreation Centre website for the latest information.

 Please note that the gym for residents at our Bishop Gate accommodation is not currently scheduled to reopen.